Frank Esposito (candidate)

+Career

 The 1981 Ontario general election campaign in Yorkview was his sole bid for provincial office.
 He called for all existing crown land to be subdivided to provide housing for low income families, and encouraged the abolition of lotteries, which he said encourage "family breakup".

 Esposito's main promise in the 1980 election was to improve the functioning of city council committees.
 He did not actively campaign for office, and did not put up any signs.
 In 1982, he called for property taxes to be replaced by an income tax. he supported property tax reform in 1985, along with increased day care services and youth centres and initiatives to assist senior citizens with staying in their own homes.
 He was defeated all three occasions.
 Esposito also ran for North York City Council in a 1984 by-election, held in the city's first ward.

 In 1988, Esposito campaigned for the York Regional Council as a Vaughan representative.
 He was listed as the fifty-year-old president of a house-building firm, and as being fluent in English, Italian and Spanish.
 He renewed his support for lower property taxes and increased day care options, also calling for low-density affordable housing while opposing townhouses and highrise projects.
 He was again defeated.

 Esposito's final municipal campaign to date was in 1991, when he sought election to Vaughan Council's first ward.
 He was listed as a resident of Woodbridge, and a part-time real estate agent.
 He called for increased recycling services.